Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks

 \subsection{Proof of Theorem \ref{thm:At-the-boundary}}

 The proof contains three parts.

-{} The uniqueness of the covariance transformation is shown by the idea that the covariance transformation for a network can be equivalently viewed as the covariance transformations for parallel single-user channels, where the capacity achieving input covariance matrix for each single-user channel is unique.
+{} The uniqueness of the covariance transformation is shown by the observation that it can be equivalently viewed as the covariance transformations for parallel single-user channels.
 The other two parts, the matrix equations (\ref{eq:MtformTF}) and (\ref{eq:SigmhDirect}), are proved by utilizing the polite water-filling structure.